RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 3.md

 ### Question # 13 - Elaine wants to ensure that traffic is encrypted in transit.
 What technology is commonly used to secure data in transit?
 A.	VLANs
-B.	TLS
+B.	**TLS**
 C.	DNSSEC
 D.	DHCP

 Answer: B

 ### Question # 14 - Ujama wants to protect systems in his environment from being accessed via SSH.
 What should he do if he needs to leave the service available for local connections?
 A.  Block inbound connections to TCP port 3389 on his firewall.
 B.	Block outbound connections to TCP port 3389 on his firewall.
-C.	Block inbound connections to TCP port 22 on his firewall.
+C.	**Block inbound connections to TCP port 22 on his firewall**.
 D.	Block outbound connections to TCP port 22 on his firewall.

 Answer: C

 ### Question # 15 - Ron wants to use a central system to store information about system and software configurations and their relationships.
 What tool is often used for this to support standards- based configuration management practices like those found in ITIL v4?
 A.	CRM
-B.	CMDB
+B.	**CMDB**
 C.	Configuration item
 D.	Change catalog

 Answer: B

 ### Question # 16 - Maria’s manager is concerned about patching for the underlying cloud environment that her platform as a service (PaaS) vendor provides.
 What should Maria tell her manager?
 A.  Maria’s organization is responsible for patching and needs to set up a regular patch cycle.
 B.	The vendor is responsible for patching and there is no patching that needs to be done by customers in a PaaS environment.
 C.	Negotiations need to be done with the vendor to determine which organization is responsible for patch management.
 D.	The contract will determine which organization is responsible for patch management.

 Answer: B

-### Question # 17 - ITIL v4 describes three subprocesses related to availability management.
+### Question # 17 - ITIL v4 describes [three subprocesses related to availability management].
 What are these three subprocesses?
 A.	Designing services for availability, disaster recovery testing, determining availability targets
 B.	Availability management, availability metrics, and availability improvement
-C.	Designing services for availability, availability testing, and availability monitoring and reporting
+C.	**Designing services for availability, availability testing, and availability monitoring and reporting**
 D.	Availability planning, availability improvement, availability validation

 Answer: C

-### Question # 18 - Naomi’s organization has recently experienced a data breach.
-Which of the following parties is least likely to require notification based on existing contracts or regulations?
+### [important] Question # 18 - Naomi’s organization has recently [experienced a data breach].
+Which of the following parties is [least likely] to require notification based on existing contracts or regulations?
 A.	Customers
 B.	Vendors
 C.	Regulators